ostera/ostera.github.io/_posts/2015-05-15-daemons-in-docker.md

 Our Dropbox Service is composed of multiple processes running in parallel:

-* A process that listening to an event through a PubSub mechanism from the API
+* A process that listens to an event through a PubSub mechanism prioritizing files.

 * A process that consumes a queue of files to upload, ordered by priority.